Bishellable drawings of $K_n$: Bishellable and Non-bishellable Drawings

-The smallest example of a \HHopt\ drawing that is not shellable but bishellable is the drawing of $K_{11}$ shown in Figure~\ref{fig:n11bi}.
+To distinguish between shellable and bishellable drawings is more subtle.
+The smallest example of a \HHopt\ drawing that is not shellable but bishellable is the drawing of $K_{11}$ shown in \figurename~\ref{fig:n11bi}.
 The two sequences $a_0,a_1,a_2,a_3$ and $b_3,b_2,b_1,b_0$ proving bishellability are indicated in the drawing.
-The example is symmetric and almost a 2-page book drawing, or a monotone drawing.
+The example is symmetric and almost a 2-page book drawing or a monotone drawing.
 There are just two edges of the spine that are crossed and two edges that are non-monotone.
+It is not straightforward to see that this drawing is indeed not shellable.
+Thus, to confirm non-shellability we used computations, checking all possible shelling sequences.

+Intuitively, the main difference between shellability and bishellability is that shellability requires a closed cycle of vertices as shelling sequence, while bishellability allows ``flying'' ends of the two sequences.
+We now make use of this fact to show Theorem~\ref{thm:extension}, which states the existence of an infinite number of drawings of complete graphs that are bishellable but not shellable.

+\begin{proof}[Proof of Theorem~\ref{thm:extension}] Consider first the gadget depicted in \figurename~\ref{fig:gadget01}.
+The drawn edges form two faces that are bounded by 3 edges each (two edges incident to $v$ and a third one that intersects the first two), each acting as a ``wall'' for shellability.
+To see that, assume that the starting face for a shelling sequence lies in the exterior, i.e., in the area~$A$.
+In order to reach vertices from area $B$ during the shelling process, at least one of the edges bounding the inner face (green dashed edges) must be removed.